pydelhi/pydelhi_mobile/README.md

             app.load_screen('ScreenSponsor', manager=anager=app.navigation_manager)

 `manager=` is a optional parameter, which specifies which `ScreenManager` to load this screen in.
-If it is omitted this screen will be loaded into the main Screen Manager Which is responsobile for loading `StartupScreen` and `NavigationScreen`
+If it is omitted this screen will be loaded into the main Screen Manager Which is responsobile for loading `StartupScreen` and `NavigationScreen`.

 ** Release Notes **